Basilica of Saint Mary Major, Rome, Italy

 Art historians recognize the fifth-century mosaics as among the most important surviving examples of early Christian narrative art.
 The triumphal arch's presentation of Mary as Theotokos provides visual evidence of post-Ephesus Marian theology.
 The Snow Miracle legend, first recorded only after AD 1000, is not considered historically reliable.
 The Salus Populi Romani icon's age remains debated; attribution to Saint Luke is pious tradition.
 Scientific analysis of pollen in the Holy Crib wood has traced it to the Bethlehem region, supporting the relic's claimed provenance.

 Catholic tradition holds this as the first and greatest Marian sanctuary in the Western world, built in direct response to the Council of Ephesus.
-The Snow Miracle demonstrates Mary's active involvement in the Church's development.
-The Holy Crib makes Rome a kind of second Bethlehem.
-The Salus Populi Romani, painted by Luke who knew Mary, serves as her ongoing protection of Rome.
+The Snow Miracle is taken as a sign of Mary's active involvement in the Church's development, and the Holy Crib makes Rome a kind of second Bethlehem.
+The Salus Populi Romani, on this reading painted by Luke who knew Mary, serves as her ongoing protection of Rome.
 Pope Francis's regular visits and eventual burial here testify to the basilica's continued centrality.

 The Snow Miracle has attracted interpretation as evidence of sacred recognition of the Esquiline Hill predating Christianity.
 The accumulation of relics, icons, and miracle stories suggests ongoing recognition of the site as possessing particular power.
 The petal shower on August 5 continues ancient seasonal commemoration in Christian form.
 Some note that Marian sanctuaries often occupy sites previously sacred to goddess figures.